swapUniba/Deep_CBRS_Amar/README.md

       !python train_model2_conf.py                    (2nd AMAR variant 2nd conf with USE and OpenKE emb) !python train_model3_conf2_att.py               (3rd AMAR variant 2nd conf and attention with USE and OpenKE emb)

-Based on the specific architecture to evaluate and the input embedding to use, it is necessary to choose the train files corresponding to the chosen architecture.
-Before starting the execution, it is necessary to specify the embedding filenames in the chosen train file.
+Based on the specific architecture to evaluate and the input embedding to use, it is necessary to choose the train files corresponding to the chosen architecture. **Before starting the execution, it is necessary to specify the embedding filenames in the chosen train file**.
 After the execution of the training phase, the model will be created and stored in folder “results”.

 **5. Insert as fourth cell in the notebook one of these commands (should correspond to the train):**